 Task Manager is a powerful program for managing running applications and processes, checking system and network performance and logged on users.
 Since Windows Vista, there is also a program called Resource Monitor for more detailed information about your system and running applications.

-You can open Task Manager by pressing Ctrl+Shift+Esc on your keyboard or by right-clicking on an empty space of Taskbar and selecting Task Manager (Windows XP, Vista and 8) or Start Task Manager.
+You can open Task Manager by pressing Ctrl+Shift+Esc on your keyboard or by right-clicking on an empty space of Taskbar and selecting Task Manager (Windows XP, Vista, 8 and 8.1) or Start Task Manager.

 In Windows Vista and 7, you can also use Start menu Search box for launching Task Manager - just type "task" and click View running processes with Task Manager.

-In Windows 8, open Apps Search using keyboard shortcut Windows Key+Q, type "task" into Search box and click Task Manager.
-Alternatively, use keyboard shortcut Windows Key+X to open a list of system tools and click Task Manager.
+In Windows 8 and 8.1, open Apps search/Search everywhere using keyboard shortcut Windows Key+Q, type "task" into Search box and click Task Manager.
+Alternatively, use keyboard shortcut Windows Key+X to open Quick Links menu (a list of system management tools) and click Task Manager.